space-sh/space/doc/why-space/index.md

 _Space_ has been created for solving automation, reproducibility and large scale orchestration problems in a non-intrusive way by leveraging core utilities present in _UNIX-like_ operating systems. _Space_ provides a single-file program with minimal size footprint which only depends on _Bash_ for running.

 The idea behind _Space_ is to offer a base set of operations and structures for organizing and describing command line operations and rules that can be easily reused and shared.
-Those are referred to as _Space_ Modules.
+Those are referred to as _Space_ modules.